sebastianbertoli/minimal-mistakes/_posts/2018-01-11-human-mobility.md

 As we can see our sample dataset contains of 111,712 records coming from 100 different users.
 Each record has a `user_id` identifying the user, a `timestamp` and a `longitude` as well as a `latitude` value.

-One important property of GPS data is the time elapsed between subsequent observations denoted as $\delta t$.
+One important property of GPS data is the time elapsed between subsequent observations denoted as delta t.
 Let's quickly calculate it and plot its distribution.

 ```python
 df_stats = pd.DataFrame()